DSharpPlus/DSharpPlus/README.md

 # DiscordSharp
 A C# API for Discord.

+#From Nuget

+DiscordSharp is now available on NuGet!
+It is marked as pre-release package at the moment.
+At your package manager console, type
+`Install-Package DiscordSharp -Pre` and it will install the additional dependencies (Newtonsoft.Json & websocket-sharp)

 #how do use

 Discord is what I like to call, an *event based* client.
 In other words, you get your instance of your client and hook up to its various events: either by lambda or by delegating to external voids.
 A simple example is as follows..